Amybarba/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [X] What is the purpose of using _sessions_?

+Sessions are used to store information about the end user, so that repetitive "proving" of credentials does not need to occur.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [X] What does bcrypt do to help us store passwords in a secure manner.

+It creates a random string around the password that basically keeps it safe.
+By using "hashing" a process/algorithm that takes a password and turns into mumbo jumbo so that it is harder to guess

-- [ ] What does bcrypt do to slow down attackers?
+- [X] What does bcrypt do to slow down attackers?

+Bcrypt uses salting in order to make it harder for a hacker to try and guess a password, it makes the program run 12th to the 12th power for example in cycles so that it would discourage a hacker from using a program to try and extract a password.

-- [ ] What are the three parts of the JSON Web Token?
+- [X] What are the three parts of the JSON Web Token?

+The Header = algorithm with the type of token
+The Payload = payload includes claims(permissions) i.e. like user id, can be customized with properties The Signature = a string by base 64encoding using header and payload joined together, then signed with a secret

+All separated by a period.

 ## Minimum Viable Product